springfall2008/batpred/README.md

   - rate_low_threshold - Sets the threshold for price per Kwh below average price where a charge window is identified.
 Default of 0.8 means 80% of the average to select a charge window.
 Only works with Octopus price data (see metric_octopus_import)

   - set_charge_window - When true automatically configure the next charge window in GivTCP, charge windows can also be disabled by Predbat when this is enabled.
-  - set_window_minutes - Number of minutes before charging the window should be configured in GivTCP (default 30)
+  - set_window_minutes - Number of minutes before charging/discharging the window should be configured in GivTCP (default 30 - recommended)
+  - set_window_notify - When True notifications about the charge window are raised to HA

   - set_discharge_window - When true automatic forced export slots will be calculated and programmed (assuming you have a variable export rate that is worth using).
+  - set_discharge_notify - When true notifications for discharge windows are raised to HA

   - set_soc_enable - When true the best SOC Target will be automatically programmed
   - set_soc_minutes - Sets the number of minutes before the charge window to set the SOC Target, between this time and the charge window start the SOC will be auto-updated, and thus if it's changed manually it will be overriden.